Freedom of Information requests

 What is the Freedom of Information Act?

-The Freedom of Information Act allows you to ask us for all the recorded information we have on any subject.
+The Act covers any recorded information that is held by us.
+This includes printed documents, computer files, letters, emails, photographs, and sound or video recordings.
+It allows you to ask us for all the recorded information we have on any subject.
 You don't have to tell us why you want the information, and we won't ask.
 We will be open and honest.

-Requests for information about the environment will be dealt with in accordance with the Environmental Information Regulations (EIR) 2004.
+We will deal with requests for information about the environment in accordance with the Environmental Information Regulations (EIR) 2004.
 The definition of Environmental Information is very wide and includes written, electronic, visual or audio information on subjects such as the land, landscape and natural sites, energy and noise.
 It also includes measures and activities affecting or designed to protect the environment such as policies, legislation, plans, programmes, environmental agreements and reports on the implementation of environmental legislation.